samjmck/footietracker-extension/README.md

 ## Build yourself

+This extension uses webpack to package the JS files so I can use the moment package and have a better developer experience.
+This package also uses the TypeScript wrapped version of [browser-polyfill](https://github.com/Lusito/webextension-polyfill-ts) by Mozilla to be compatible with as many browsers as possible.

 To build the extension yourself, do the following:

-1. Clone the repository by running `git clone https://github.com/samjmckenzie/Footietracker-portfolio-updater.git`
-2. Change directory to the clone by running `cd Footietracker-portfolio-updater`
+1. If you don't have the source code, clone the repository by running `git clone https://github.com/samjmckenzie/footietracker-extension.git` and change directory to the source code folder
-3. Install npm modules by entering the following: `npm install`
+2. Install npm modules by entering the following: `npm install`
-4. For Chrome, run `webpack --config webpack.chrome.js`.
+3. For Edge or Firefox, run `webpack --config webpack.standard-webextension.js`.
+The build will be in the `dist-standard-webextension` directory.
+For Chrome, run `webpack --config webpack.chrome.js`.
 The build will be in the `dist-chrome` directory.
-For Edge or Firefox, run `webpack --config webpack.standard-webextension.js`.
-The build will be in the `dist-standard-webextension` directory.

 ## How does it work?